scloud19/SECipedia/tls_ssl_pki/cryptograhy_basics.md

               Attackers know plaintext at certain locations (protocol version, header names, etc.)
               2) As one knows the ciphertext, they can combine this with the plaintext to deduce certain parts of the keystream.
               3) If the same key is used in future ciphertexts, you can utilize this information to uncover the same parts of future ciphertexts
+          Mitigation
+            Stream algorithms are utilized with one-time keys derived from long-term keys

       Encryption
         You feed 1 byte of plaintext to the cipher, and the output is 1 byte of  ciphertext